EDDiscovery/EDDiscovery/Contributing-to-EDDiscovery-Using-Git.md

-The best way to contribute to EDDiscovery is to create a fork the main project, make changes in your local fork and push them back up as Pull Requests using git.
+The best way to contribute to EDDiscovery is to create a fork of the main project, make changes in your local fork and push them back up as Pull Requests using git.

 Figuring out Git can be a bit of a challenge to those more familiar with traditional server side SCMs like Subversion.
-It's probably easiest to try and forget everything you know and start again and work through a good tutorial or screencast.
-One such example:
+It's probably easiest to try and forget everything you know, start again and work through a good tutorial or screencast.
+One such example is:

 http://gitimmersion.com/